Breast cancer screening in Canada 20xx-20xx

-All provinces and territories have transitioned from using analog mammography and are currently using digital radiography (DR) equipment to screen individuals in their programs.
-In addition, QC and NB are using computed radiography (CR).
+All provinces and territories are currently using digital radiography (DR) equipment to screen individuals.
+QC is also using computed radiography (CR).

 Most mammography screening is occurring in hospital settings.
-Other locations where screening is taking place are in mobile units, community clinics, screening centres, and private clinics.
+Other locations where screening is taking place are in mobile units, screening centres, and private clinics.

 YT